holoviz/geoviews/doc/Roadmap.rst

 4. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers

+5. **Rasterization of polygons**: A very common problem in GIS applications is combining gridded and geometry data, as part of ongoing work datashader will gain the ability to rasterize arbitrary geometries by value or simply as boolean masks.

 Other things we'd like to see in GeoViews or in other supporting tools in the PyViz ecosystem include: